GreatSymphonia/pnp-server/ztp/README.md

 ### global variables

-- _http_image_: the ip address of the HTTP server, where your images are stored
+- _http_image_: the ip address of the HTTP server where your images are stored
-- _http_config_: the ip address of the HTTP server, where your config files are stored
+- _http_config_: the ip address of the HTTP server where your config files are stored
-- _ntp_server_:  the ip address of your NTP to synchronize time stamps of log messages (disable with 'ntp_server=None')
+- _ntp_server_:  the ip address of your NTP server to synchronize time stamps of log messages (disable with 'ntp_server=None')
 - _syslog_server_: the ip address of yor syslog server (disable with 'syslog_server=None')
 - _console_log_level_: the log level on the console, default is `emergencies` for a clean output
 - _log_to_file_: set to `False` to disable the creation of a logfile (default is `True`).
 The logfile is under `flash:/guest-share/ztp.log`.